2025 Charleston Cougars baseball team

 The 2025 Charleston Cougars baseball team represents the College of Charleston during the 2025 NCAA Division I baseball season.
 The Cougars play their home games at the CofC Baseball Stadium at Patriots Point as a member of the Coastal Athletic Association.
-They are led by head coach Randy Hood, in his fifth year as head coach.
+They are led by head coach Chad Holbrook, in his eighth year as head coach.

 Preseason

 Coaches poll

 The coaches poll was released on February 5, 2025.
 Charleston was selected to finish second in the conference.